Pennsylvania Truck Accident Lawyers

-Large trucks are a significant part of America’s economy and how millions of goods are transported in the 21st century.
-There are nearly 12.5 million commercial trucks and buses registered in the country, logging more than 300 billion vehicle miles in a 12-month period, and the trucking industry accounts for about 5% of our overall gross domestic product (GDP).
+Large commercial trucks are a significant part of America’s economy and they are how millions of goods are transported in our society.
+With nearly 12.5 million commercial trucks and buses registered in the country, the trucking industry accounts for about 5% of our overall gross domestic product (GDP).

-One of the primary roles of our law firm should you hire us after being involved in a truck accident will be investigating your case to determine fault for the crash.
+One of the primary roles of our law firm is investigating your case to determine fault for the crash.
 This is critical; you will need to identify the at-fault party in order to bring forth a claim for damages against the right party (or parties).
 Some of the top causes of truck accidents include:

 - Driver substance abuse.
 Amongst truck drivers, rates of substance abuse are high, which is a major concern considering these drivers are tasked with operating vehicles that weigh up to 80,000 pounds.
 Substance abuse issues include the improper use of alcohol, prescription drugs, and illegal drugs.
 If a driver operates their vehicle after using an impairing substance, they may be unable to drive safely, leading to a crash.